Rinnegatamante/yoyoloader_vita/README.md

 YoYo Loader is a loader for libyoyo.so, the official GameMaker Studio Runner application for Android, for the *PS Vita*.

-The port works by loading such ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.
+YoYo Loader works by loading such ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.

 This enables to run potentially any game made with GameMaker Studio.